 The benefits of isolation is that it enables you to kill the global scope.
 CSS’s global nature is something you need to deal with.
 There are lots of different workable ways of doing this.
 If you’re using a CSS in JS solution, you’re done.
-If you aren’t, scoping your variables can be accomplished through BEM and utility classes.
+If you aren’t, scoping your styles can be accomplished through conventions like BEM and utility classes.

 One of the nice things about CSS libraries like Tachyons & BassCSS is that they’ve shown you can build most things my composing small utility styles together.
 These libraries won’t give you everything you need when writing CSS for complex web applications, but using a set of utility classes can go a long way in reducing the amount of CSS you need to write.

 There isn’t one right way of writing CSS.
 A lot depends on the team that’s using it.
 Conventions and libraries have made styling web applications much easier.
 I know it’s not perfect, but CSS solutions aren’t the dumpster fire that they are made out to be.
 As for me, I haven’t lost sleep over a CSS codebase the past few years.